Canada orders review of deal to sell helicopters to Philippines

 The Bell 412EPI helicopters were due be delivered early next year as the Philippine military prepares to step up operations against Islamist and communist rebels.

+“We are going to make sure before this deal or any other deal goes through that we are abiding by the rules ... that Canadian governments have to follow,” he said.

+In November, Philippines President Rodrigo Duterte publicly criticized Trudeau at a regional summit in Manila for raising questions about his war on drugs, calling it an “official insult”, adding that he “would not answer to any other bullshit, especially (from) foreigners”.

-Nearly 4,000 Filipinos have been killed by police in a war on drugs since June 2016.
+Nearly 4,000 Filipinos have been killed by police in the campaign since June 2016.
 Human rights groups accuse police of carrying out illegal killings, staging crime scenes and falsifying reports, a charge they deny.

 “Human rights is a key element of our foreign policy and of our trade policy,” said Champagne.